Next Stop – the Philippines a Philippines travel guide for those of you wondering what it’s like traveling in the Philippines.

 The Filipino culture has frequent fiestas throughout the 7107 islands of the Philippines, where there is sure to be a fiesta somewhere locally, to really enjoy the culture one must try and participate in a Fiesta or 2 or 3 :), to experience the Filipino, food, and culture in its entirety.
 Conservative Filipinos share a belief with the Chinese that not finishing your food on your plate is taboo and rude, so make sure you eat what you take.

 The Filipinos also believe heavily in the presence of spirits, ghosts, elves, and spirits.
 Some Filipinos are deeply religious and devout people.

 For more information about traveling to the Philippines, Below are some great reference website you can visit.

 A little courtesy goes a long way here in the Philippines.
-Filipinos are a friendly and hospitable people.
+Filipinos are friendly and hospitable people.
 Take the time to smile and say “thank you”, and you’ll receive much better responses.
-You will receive an even better response if you throw in a little Tagalog, such as “salamat”, which means “thank you”.
-When talking to the people who are usually old enough to be your parents or grandparents in Filipino, it is greatly appreciated to include po in your sentences such as salamat po, call them also by Tito(Uncle), Tita(Aunt), Manong(Mr.) or Manang(Mrs./Ms.), Ate or Kuya(a word used to people older than you.
+You will receive an even better response if you throw in a little Tagalog, such as “Salamat”, which means “thank you”.
+When talking to the people who are usually old enough to be your parents or grandparents in Filipino, it is greatly appreciated to include po in your sentences such as Salamat po, call them also by Tito(Uncle), Tita(Aunt), Manong(Mr.) or Manang(Mrs./Ms.), Ate or Kuya(a word used to people older than you.)
 If you have a conflict, stay relaxed, make a joke and smile no matter what.
 Getting angry and/or yelling is not tolerated by Filipinos and will not get you anywhere here.
 You will also lose all respect.